What are vehicle maintenance reporting standards (VMRS) codes?

 VMRS codes are foundational to many preventive maintenance programs.
 Managers and technicians often use VMRS codes to guide maintenance processes by standardizing work orders and scheduling language into a computerized maintenance management system (CMMS).

 Without VMRS codes, getting issues resolved in repair shops was complicated by miscommunication.
 For example, when a technician fixes a power window, there are multiple ways they could note this in a report.
-But with VMRS codes, they can Now, tracking results allows fleet managers to monitor the fleet’s progress over time when every component and labor uses a common language.
+But with VMRS codes, fleet managers can monitor their fleet’s progress over time since every component and labor uses a common language.

 With regular fleet maintenance, managers can analyze VMRS data to gain insight into performance.
+VMRS codes help reduce maintenance costs by providing detailed, standardized data that allows fleets to identify trends, inefficiencies, and recurring issues.
+With this maintenance information, fleet managers can optimize preventive maintenance schedules, reduce unnecessary repairs, quickly identify parts numbers required for repairs, and address root causes of frequent breakdowns.
 For instance, managers can view data and diagnose if an issue is a symptom of a larger problem.
 By identifying root causes of issues, they can take action to prevent a breakdown, which saves on time and reduces maintenance costs.